![]() |

 Quote:

+And you mean 150 grams not milligrams lol but, yeah it is difficult to get that amount of protein from food in my line of work since I do the office thing.
+You can drink a protein shake while driving, you can't exactly do that with Boston Market half chicken, sweet potatoes and mixed veggies.
 My scale claims that I lost two pounds since I started this new take on my diet.
 It's really difficult to tell it in the waist line though.
 My waist looks slightly smaller but, I can't tell if that is because I lost weight or because I am just not full like I normally am lol.
-I can still lift at the same consistency so I will keep this up for a few more weeks to see how it progresses.
+I can still lift at the same consistency so I will keep this up for a few more weeks to see how it progresses. -Alex |

 All times are GMT -4.
-The time now is 07:58 PM.
+The time now is 08:05 AM. |

 Powered by vBulletin® Version 3.8.7

-Copyright ©2000 - 2024, vBulletin Solutions, Inc.
+Copyright ©2000 - 2025, vBulletin Solutions, Inc.